VIEW (Vector index)

 Note

-The vector index will not be automatically selected by the optimizer, so it must be specified explicitly using the expression `VIEW IndexName'.
+A vector index isn't automatically selected by the optimizer and must be specified explicitly using the VIEW IndexName expression.

 Examples